jakobzhao/geog328/README.md

     - [Intro to Web GIS](https://canvas.uw.edu/courses/1479441/files/folder/assets?preview=81407677)
     - [Git Handbook `Optional`](https://guides.github.com/introduction/git-handbook/).
 Git is an example of a distributed version control system (DVCS) commonly used for open source and commercial software development.
 With Git, Developers can work anywhere and collaborate asynchronously from any time zone.
     - [Mastering Markdown `Optional`](https://guides.github.com/features/mastering-markdown/).
 Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
+    - `To grasp the git of the reading material, you can refer to the [study questions](modules/module01.md) of this week.`

 -   **Lab 1:** [Project management using GitHub](labs/lab01) `Due: Oct 8th, by 11:59pm`